BradNichol/Brain/tools/ides/intelliJ/shortcuts.md

 * Press ⌘B again to see all usages of the method
 * Press fn⌥F7 to see a detailed view of usages

+#### Recent files and locations
+* Press ⌘E to see all recent files access, in a popup tool box.
+* You can delete any access files from this history by clicking backspace on them.
+* ⌘⇧E will show your recent code fragments.